On the Isoperimetric Riemannian Penrose Inequality

-The theory of weak IMCF has been introduced in \cite{huisken_inverse_2001} as the main tool for proving the Riemannian Penrose Inequality.
-In this work we will not focus on the existence theory of the weak IMCF.
-We put ourselves in situations where any bounded $\Omega$ homologous to $\partial M$, with sufficiently smooth boundary, admits a weak proper solution to \cref{eq:IMCF}.
+The theory of weak IMCF has been introduced in \cite{huisken_inversemeancurvatureflow_2001} as the main tool for proving the Riemannian Penrose Inequality.
+In this work, we will not focus on the existence theory of the weak IMCF.
+We consider Riemannian manifolds $(M,g)$ where any bounded $\Omega$ with a sufficiently smooth boundary homologous to $\partial M$ admits a weak proper solution to \cref{eq:IMCF}.
 In the absence of a boundary, where the Riemannian Penrose inequality consists in the (Riemannian) Positive Mass Theorem, we are going to exploit IMCF issuing from a point, which is

-The fundamental \cite[Weak Existence Theorem 3.1]{huisken_inverse_2001} asserts that a set $\Omega$ with smooth boundary homologous to $\partial M$ admits a solution to \cref{eq:IMCF} if and only if there exists a proper locally Lipschitz subsolution to \cref{eq:IMCF} starting at some $\Omega \subseteq M$ closed bounded with smooth boundary homologous to $\partial M$.
-This motivates the following definition.